Model-based clustering of categorical data based on the Hamming distance: Empirical analysis

-Finally, we compare the clustering estimation accuracy of the HMM relative to the K-modes algorithm \citep{Huang} and the HD-vector algorithm \citep{zhang_clustering_2006}.
-The comparison is based on the adjusted Rand index \citep{arandi} computed with respect to the classification provided by the specialists; the index ranges between zero (the two clustering do not agree on any pair of points) and one (the clustering are the same).
+Finally, we compare the clustering estimation accuracy of the HMM relative to the K-modes, the AutoCLASS and the HD-vector algorithms.
+The comparison is based on the adjusted Rand Index (aRI; \citealt{arandi}) computed with respect to the classification provided by the specialists; the index ranges between zero (the two clustering do not agree on any pair of points) and one (the clustering are the same).
 The results are presented in Table \ref{tab:comparison_zoo}.
-Because the K-modes and the HD-vector algorithms are sensitive to the initial seeds chosen to start the algorithms, they have been run 100 times with different initial values; the adjusted Rand index (aRI) reported in Table \ref{tab:comparison_zoo} is the mean over the 100 runs.
-Note also that the K-modes algorithm needs to specify the number of clusters and the results shown in Table \ref{tab:comparison_zoo} are those obtained by setting the number of clusters equal to seven.
-The highest aRI is obtained from the HMM when the scale parameter $\sigma$ is assumed to be shared across the 16 features, while the HMM with component-specific scale parameter outperforms the K-modes algorithm but not the HD-vector algorithm.
+Because the K-modes and the HD-vector algorithms are sensitive to the initial seeds chosen to start the algorithms, they have been run 100 times with different initial values; the aRI reported in Table \ref{tab:comparison_zoo} is the mean over the 100 runs.
+Note also that the K-modes algorithm needs to specify the number of clusters, and the results shown in Table \ref{tab:comparison_zoo} are those obtained by setting the number of clusters equal to seven.
+The results from the AutoClass algorithm are obtained from the Web App available at \url{https://github.com/pierrepo/autoclassweb}.
+The highest aRI is obtained from the HMM when the scale parameter $\sigma$ is assumed to be shared across the 16 features (HMM$\sigma$), while the HMM with component-specific scale parameter outperforms the K-modes algorithm but not the HD-vector algorithm.
 Such results are somehow expected because the small size of some clusters challenges any mixture model-based approach, as already noted by \citet{zhang_clustering_2006}.
-Hence, borrowing strength of information across the 16 variables through a shared scale parameter, the HMM provides a better clustering estimation than the HD-vector algorithm.
-As a final remark, we mention that the HMM delivers more homogenous clusters in terms of Hamming distance relative to those provided by the HD-vector algorithm, as shown by the analysis based on the Silhouette index presented in the Supplementary materials (Appendix \ref{app:zoo}).
+Hence, borrowing the strength of information across the 16 variables through a shared scale parameter, the HMM provides a better clustering estimation than the HD-vector algorithm.
+As a final remark, we mention that the HMM delivers more homogenous clusters in terms of Hamming distance relative to those provided by the HD-vector algorithm, as shown by the analysis based on the Silhouette index \citep {ROUSSEEUW198753} presented in Section \ref{app:zoo}.